Thai Steamed Fish with Lime Sauce

 2. Using a pestle, or something small and heavy, bash the lemongrass stalks a few times.
 This technique is called bruising and it helps release the fragrant juices of the lemongrass.

-3. Stuff the belly cavity of each sea bass with one lemongrass stalk, one kaffir lime leaf and some of the ginger slices.
+3. Stuff the belly cavity of each sea bass with one lemongrass stalk, one makrut lime leaf and some of the ginger slices.

 4. Place the sea bass in a large, deep roasting tin and add a splash of water.
 Seal tightly with foil and bake for 15 to 20 minutes, or until the fish is cooked through.
 You’ll know it’s done when the flesh turns opaque and easily flakes away from the bone.